Marcbaer/02.01.Deploying_Forecasting_Model_using_AzureML_SDK/README.md

 This experiment trains an LSTM for forecasting the two dimensional Lotka-Volterra System.
 The predictions are then propagated *n* steps into the future.

-The model is finally deployed on MS Azure using the Azure ML Software Developement Toolkit.
+The model is finally deployed on MS Azure using the Azure ML Software Development Toolkit.

 *02.01 Lotka Volterra System*